ApSidorov/RemoteCimRegistry/ModuleNotes.md

 Several examples:
 ### Temporary CimSessions

-**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion'-ComputerName DC01 | Get-RegistryKey**
+**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE' -ComputerName DC01 | Get-RegistryKey**
 1. Get-RegistryKey will:
-   - create a temporary CimSession
+   - create a temporary CimSession and read subkeys,
-   - send a RegistryKey object to the pipeline.
+   - send a RegistryKey objects to the pipeline,
    - close the temporary CimSession
-2. Get-RegistryValue will:
+2. Get-RegistryKey will:
-   - read with PSComputerName and Protocol information form input objects
+   - read with PSComputerName and Protocol information form  each input object,
-   - open another temporary CimSession and read registry values
+   - open a temporary CimSession for each subkey and read additional info about subkeys,
-   - close the second temporary CimSession
+   - close each temporary CimSession

 ### Pre-created CimSession

 **PS C:\> $CimSess = New-CimSession -ComputerName DC01**

-**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion'-CimSession $CimSess | Get-RegistryKey**
+**PS C:\> Get-RegistrySubkey -Path 'HKEY_LOCAL_MACHINE\SOFTWARE' -CimSession $CimSess | Get-RegistryKey**

 You create a CimSession object and then run the second command.
 1. Get-RegistrySubkey command will: